FionaLMcLaren/strath-walker/README.md

 # Installing the App

 ## Release Build
-Please download the APK we have set up from this app here.
+Please download the APK we have set up from this app [HERE](https://devweb2023.cis.strath.ac.uk/~njb21127/app-download/).

 ## Development Build